 One of those little pleasures your subconscious gifts you with, from time to time: the rolled-up bills in an overlooked pocket you rediscover a few years after.
 Or, in this case, a short story I’d forgotten about.
 A perfect recreation of my state of mind at the age of 35, teetering on the queasy cusp of no-longer-young.
 I wrote it in a raw, accurate rush about the New Year’s Eve of 1994-’95 on the Reeperbahn; a failed (unmentioned) romance with a Bulgarian actress, Anna S., from a famous family of actresses, foiled by gossip and a jealous friend.
-I got it all down and put it away, still tender to the touch, and finally wrote it up in 2002 or so, put it away again until posting it, on my first website of stories, in 2006.
+I got it all down and put it away, still tender to the touch, and finally wrote it up in 2002 or so, fiction and fact, put it away again until posting it, on my first website of stories, in 2006.
 And promptly forgot it.
 Still too painful, probably.
 But what a pleasure, now, to find it again and remember how bleak I’d felt, ten years before meeting my second (final) Wife, eleven years before the birth of our Daughter.
 Fifteen years before I learned to write… which involved, of course, getting my sense of humor back…

 He’d been meaning to start a notebook with all such examples but the resolve to do so faded every time.
 The same with the general notion of keeping a journal.
 In school he’d had friends who’d faithfully recorded their thoughts and experiences, inspired to do so by a certain charismatic English teacher.
 He could imagine these friends as responsible old women and men of the future, clear-eyed and crisply dressed, validated by framed children and grandchildren as they angled pens over diaries on rolltop desks, recording in a fine clean script another day in each orderly life.
 The steady accretion of meaning.